typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 $$ LANGUAGE plpgsql;
 ```

-The tracking PG/plSQL function will be called by a cron job to begin the syncing process.
+The tracking PG/plSQL function can be called by a cron job to begin the bulk syncing process.

 #### Cron Job to Execute Edge Function
 ```sql